photostructure/exiftool-vendored.js/README.md

     })
 ```

 Note that the field names that come from ExifTool are [PascalCased](https://en.wikipedia.org/wiki/PascalCase), like `AFPointSelected` and `ISO`.
-(I thought about "fixing" the field names to be camelCase, but this would result in ungainly `aFPointSelected` and `iSO` attrocities).
+(I thought about "fixing" the field names to be camelCase, but this would result in ungainly `aFPointSelected` and `iSO` atrocities).

 ## stay_open